 Countess Sofia Panina

-Panina was a chairwoman of various charity communities that provided aid for working females and children.
+By the way, Panina was a chairwoman of various charity communities that provided aid for working females and children.